Joint Replacement Program

 If your bedroom is on the second floor, get creative!
-Your doctor may allow only one trip up the stairs each day during your initial recovery.
+Your doctor may allow only one trip up the stairs each day during your initial recovery from total joint replacement surgery.
 Sometimes, stairs are simply “out” until your recovery reaches a certain point.

 - Find a room or space on the first floor that you can call your own for a couple of weeks, and stock it with needed supplies so that you can rest during the day.

 - Consider moving onto one floor temporarily to avoid stairs completely.

 - Obtain a height adjustable shower seat and rubber mat for the shower.

 - Obtain a raised toilet seat.